Shahzad-Ali-44/TrackMyClass/README.md

 - Bootstrap for responsive and stylish design.
 - Laragon for simplifying the local development setup.
 - PHP community for continuous support and development tools.
-- Open-source contributors for their invaluable resources.
-- Special thanks to teachers and educators for inspiring this project.

 **TrackMyClass: Simplifying student management for educators with efficiency and ease.**